Are you hoping to conceive a baby boy?

 While Dr. Shettles’ Method remains the reference for trying to influence the gender of your baby naturally, here are a couple bonus tips that the good doctor might not have been aware of:

-A British study of the relationship between women’s diets and the gender of their babies found that breakfast cereal was the only food item strongly associated with infant sex: Women producing male infants consumed more breakfast cereal than those with female infants.
+A British study of the relationship between women’s diets and the gender of their babies found that breakfast cereal was the only food item strongly associated with infant sex: Women who had baby boys consumed more breakfast cereal than those who had baby girls.

-The study also found that individual mothers had a greater chance of having baby boys if their overall energy intake was high prior to conception.
-So if you’re hoping to get pregnant with a boy, this isn’t the right time to go on a diet, and definitely don’t skip your breakfast.
+The study also found that individual mothers had a greater chance of having baby boys if their overall energy intake was high before they got pregnant.
+So if you’re hoping to conceive a baby boy, this isn’t the right time to go on a diet, and definitely don’t skip your breakfast.

 If you’re reading this, chances are you’ve already chosen the father of your children, and this tip is coming too late.
 But if your man happens to be a billionaire who inherited his fortune, you’re in luck: Male billionaire heirs get more male children than the general population, according to a recent study.